Gas-liquid phase separation at zero temperature: mechanical interpretation and implications for gelation: Introduction

-Here, we propose a novel interpretation of the Sastry transition based on a purely mechanical analysis.
-We performed molecular dynamics simulations of glasses and investigated the change of inherent structures under quasistatic decompression at zero temperature, which is called athermal quasistatic (AQS) decompression.
+Here, we propose a purely mechanical interpretation of the Sastry transition.
+We performed molecular dynamics simulations of glasses and investigated inherent structures under quasistatic decompression at zero temperature, called athermal quasistatic (AQS)~\cite{Maeda1978Computer} decompression.
 A normal mode analysis of inherent structures revealed that the Sastry transition is induced by the destabilization of the lowest-frequency QLM.
-This process evolves with the same functional form as plastic events under shear~\cite{Maloney2006Amorphous,Tanguy2010Vibrational,Manning2011Vibrational}.
+This process evolves with the same functional form as plastic events under shear, indicating that the instability is induced by a saddle-node bifurcation~\cite{Maloney2006Amorphous,Tanguy2010Vibrational,Manning2011Vibrational}.
 Furthermore, we identified that the spatial energy distribution of the lowest-frequency QLM changes qualitatively near the Sastry density.
-This qualitative change provides an intuitive explanation of the Sastry transition and a firm distinction between glasses and gels considering recent theoretical developments~\cite{Muller2015Marginal}.
+This qualitative change provides an intuitive explanation of the Sastry transition and a firm distinction between a glass and a gel on the basis of recent theoretical developments~\cite{Mueller2015Marginal}.